olegnn/react-shopping-cart/docs/MAIN.md

 import 'animate.css/animate.min.css';
 ```

-With Redux
-__After store initialization you must dispatch setCartCurrency action or 'USD' will be used___
+__With Redux.__ After store initialization you must dispatch setCartCurrency action or 'USD' will be used as cart's currency.
 ```javascript
 import React, { Component } from 'react';
 import { Provider } from 'react-redux';